goncalo-oliveira/channels/README.md

 Unless you have very specific needs, you should inherit your adapter from the `ChannelAdapter<T>` abstract class instead of implementing the `IChannelAdapter` interface directly.

-Since version 0.3 we also need to indicate whether the adapter is meant for the input or/and the output pipelines.
+We also need to indicate whether the adapter is meant for the input or/and the output pipelines.
 We do that by adding the interfaces `IInputChannelAdapter` or/and `IOutputChannelAdapter` respectively.

-Here's an example on how to implement an adapter that adapts from an `IByteBuffer` (or `Byte[]`).
+Here's an example of how to implement an adapter that adapts from an `IByteBuffer` (or `Byte[]`).
 This adapter can only be added to the input pipeline.

 ```csharp
 public class MyChannelAdapter : ChannelAdapter<IByteBuffer>, IInputChannelAdapter